SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/05-08 Meeting.md

     - **Participation**:
       - All members should attend the final presentation, but only some will present slides.
     - **Structure**:
-      - 10-minute presentation + 2-minute Q&A
+      - 10-minute presentation and a 2-minute Q&A
       - At least 1-2 minutes per slide
-      - Usability test: video [4 minutes] + feedback + actions
+      - Usability test: video [4 minutes], feedback, and actions
       - Show all completed work
       - Handover